connor-kilgore/tic-tac-toe/README.md

 # How to Play
 1. Pull the repository to local git
-2. Navigate into tic-tac-toe directory
+2. Navigate into the tic-tac-toe directory
-3. execute the command <strong>"lein run"</strong>
+3. Execute the command <strong>"lein run"</strong>
 4. Have fun losing!